lbreede/keygen/README.md

 ## Usage

-1. For convenience, you can run both the product key and the keygen UI from the main file:
+1. Open two terminal windows and run the following commands in each:

+    Terminal 1 for the product key window:
     ```bash
+    python software.py
+    ```
+    Terminal 2 for the keygen window:
+    ```bash
-    python main.py
+    python keygen.py
     ```
 2. In the product key window, guess a key and press "Next >" to see if it's a valid key (probably not).